 Strong: Speed and Simplicity

 Strong solved a different problem.
-Most lifters want to log fast and get back to the bar.
+Many lifters want to log fast and get back to the bar.
 Strong's interface lets you tap weights and reps in seconds.
 Plate calculators show you what to put on the bar.
 Charts show personal records over time.
 The app gets out of your way.

 Where Strong shines: lifters who want low friction and clean visuals.
 Where it falls short: less depth in programming and analytics than Jefit.
 No real connection to recovery or wellness data outside the gym.